-Employees should contact Justin Cowart, Jcowart@ssisd.net for more information about the district's pay schedules or their own pay.
+Employees should contact the assistant superintendent for more information about the district's pay schedules or their own pay.

 Paychecks

 All professional and salaried employees are paid monthly.
 Hourly employees are paid semimonthly.
 Paychecks will not be released to any person other than the district employee named on the check without the employee's written authorization.